astronomer/docs/learn/airflow-executors-explained.md

 ### When you should use it

 The Kubernetes executor offers extraordinary capabilities.
-If you're familiar with Kubernetes and want to give it a shot, Astronomer recommends doing so to be at the forefront of the modern Apache Airflow configuration.
+If you're familiar with Kubernetes and want to give it a shot, Astronomer recommends doing so to be at the forefront of modern Apache Airflow configuration.

 :::tip

-If you have a high quantity of tasks that are intended to finish executing particularly quickly, note the extra handful of seconds it takes for each individual Pod to spin up might slow those tasks down.
+If you have a large quantity of tasks that are intended to finish executing particularly quickly, note that the extra handful of seconds it takes for each individual Pod to spin up might slow those tasks down.

 :::